SeekingFor/jfniki/readme.txt

       3) Convention or config to choose which private key is used for SSK insertion.
       Hmmm... not sure if people would use this feature because of the correlation of ids.
 IDEA: Add permenant static help page, with quickstart page.
 Clean up display of empty wiki.
-IDEA: linklint. checks version of all USK links and updates them [feature creep.]
 IDEA: Use magic pages for extra header and footers.
 Add options to disable them in config. emergency link on perm footer
       Completely replace top footer?
 IDEA: I KAN HAZ JAVA TEMPLATE ENGIN?